National Lottery (Ireland): History and administration

 On 3 October 2013, the government announced the winning bid of €405 million from Premier Lotteries Ireland DAC (PLI), majority-owned by the Ontario Teachers' Pension Plan (then-owner of the Camelot Group, which operated the UK National Lottery from 1994 to 2024), with a minority stake held by An Post and An Post Pension Funds.
-The Italian-owned GTECH and Australian gambling operator Tatts Group had also submitted bids for the licence.
+The Italian-owned GTECH and Australian gambling operator Tatts Group also submitted bids for the licence.
 The government stated that half the proceeds from the sale would go towards construction of a new children's hospital while the other half would be used to pay down state debt and fund jobs programmes.
 The staff of An Post National Lottery Company were transferred to PLI, which began operating the National Lottery in November 2014.
 Griffin became CEO of PLI and continued in that role until 2019, when he was succeeded by former Paddy Power executive Andrew Algeo.

-In March 2023, it was reported that the Ontario Teachers' Pension Plan was planning to sell its 78.6 percent stake in PLI.
-In July 2023, it was announced that the French lottery operator Française des Jeux (FDJ), in its first lottery venture outside France, had agreed to acquire PLI in full for €350 million.
+In March 2023, the Ontario Teachers' Pension Plan announced plans to sell its 78.6 percent stake in PLI.
+In July 2023, the French lottery operator Française des Jeux (FDJ), in its first lottery venture outside France, agreed to acquire PLI in full for €350 million.
 Due to a drag-along right, An Post and An Post Pension Funds were obliged to sell their minority 21.4 percent stake, meaning that, for the first time, the Irish state retained no ownership stake in the company running the National Lottery.
 The acquisition was completed in November 2023.
-The Irish state continues to own and regulate the National Lottery, which PLI will operate until its 20-year licence expires in November 2034.
+PLI will operate the National Lottery until its 20-year licence expires in November 2034.

-Following the acquisition, the National Lottery announced plans to move its headquarters away from Dublin's Abbey Street, where it had been based since its inception.
+Following the acquisition, the National Lottery announced plans to move its headquarters from Dublin's Abbey Street, where it had been based since its inception.
 In the summer of 2024, the headquarters moved to 1 George's Quay, the former headquarters of Ulster Bank, which had recently ceased operating in the Republic of Ireland.
 In June 2024, Algeo stepped down as CEO and board member of PLI and was succeeded by Cian Murphy, formerly PLI's chief product and digital officer, who had previously held roles with The AA, Paddy Power, and McKinsey & Company.
 The National Lottery had 207 employees in 2023 and staff costs of €18.7 million.